EXECUTIVE - Biographies

 Involved in a field that fascinates him, Jean-Noël pursues his goals with enthusiasm.
 He has been commended for his good judgment in planning and for his sense of organization.
 He is concerned about continuing education and thrives for self-improvement through new challenges like photography and video editing on DVD, downhill skiing and golf.

-DR. FRANCIS ROY, CHAIR, CNC- FIG
+DR. FRANCIS ROY, REPRESENTATIVE, CNC- FIG